Chocolate Animals: Llamas, and Tigers and Bears. Oh My!

 • Boer goats

 There's an amazing number of gorgeous chocolate animals on this planet.
 Probably more than you ever would have imagined.
 Keep one as a pet.
 Or just take a little time to enjoy their soul-satisfying chocolate beauty.
+It's a nonfattening chocolate treat you can have every day!

-Return from Chocolate Animals to Chocolate Trivia
+Return to Chocolate Facts

 Return to Health Benefits of Dark Chocolate Homepage